JamesMGreene/gh-cover-letter/OPEN-SOURCE.md

        - [flex-sdk][node/flex-sdk/repo]:
          A Node.js module to download and "install" the latest open sourced Apache/Adobe Flex SDK.
           &nbsp; &rarr; Also available on the [NPM Registry][node/flex-sdk/reg].
+       - [dos2unix][node/dos2unix/repo]:
+         A Node.js module to convert text files with DOS line breaks to UNIX line breaks, i.e. like using `dos2unix`.
+          &nbsp; &rarr; Also available on the [NPM Registry][node/dos2unix/reg].
  - [Grunt][grunt/site] &mdash; _"The JavaScript Task Runner"_
     - Plugin Creator
        - [grunt-chmod][grunt/chmod/repo]: